When would I need a Premises Licence?

 - Provision of late night refreshment (that is the sale of hot food or drink at any time between 11pm and 5am for consumption on or off the premises).

 How do I apply for a Premises Licence?

 View the Licensing Act Policy to help us deal with applications quickly and to also allow you to know at an early stage whether your application is likely to be supported.

 Applications should be submitted with an operating schedule, a plan of the premises and a form of consent from the designated premises supervisor (for applications where the sale of alcohol will be a licensable activity).
 A public notice must be advertised.

 An operating schedule is your statement on how you intend to promote the four licensing objectives of the Licensing Act in your premises.
 This schedule will formulate the conditions of your licence if granted.
 The four licensing objectives are;

 - The prevention of public nuisance

 - The protection of children from harm

-The fee for the application is dependent on the National Non Domestic Rate (Business Rates) and there is additional charge to advertise the public notice.
+The fee for the application is dependent on the National Non Domestic Rate (Business Rates) and there is additional charge to advertise the public notice in a local newspaper.